Apricot: Pests and diseases

-Apricots are susceptible to various diseases whose relative importance differs in the major production regions as a consequence of their climatic differences.
-For example, hot weather as experienced in California's Central Valley often causes pit burn, a condition of soft and brown fruit around the pit.
+Diseases of apricots vary with climate.
+In California's hot Central Valley, pit burn, a condition of soft and brown fruit around the pit, is common.
 Bacterial diseases include bacterial spot and crown gall.
-Fungal diseases include brown rot caused by Monilinia fructicola: infection of the blossom by rainfall leads to "blossom wilt" whereby the blossoms and young shoots turn brown and die; the twigs die back in a severe attack; brown rot of the fruit is due to Monilinia infection later in the season.
-Dieback of branches in the summer is attributed to the fungus Eutypa lata, where examination of the base of the dead branch reveals a canker surrounding a pruning wound.
+Fungal diseases include brown rot caused by Monilinia fructicola late in the season.
+In periods of heavy rain, the flowers can suffer from blossom wiltwhere the flowers and young shoots turn brown and die; the twigs die back in a severe attack.
+Dieback of branches in the summer around pruning wounds can be caused by the fungus Eutypa lata.
 Other fungal diseases are black knot, Alternaria spot and fruit rot, and powdery mildew.
 Unlike peaches, apricots are not affected by leaf curl, and bacterial canker (causing sunken patches in the bark, which then spread and kill the affected branch or tree) and silver leaf are not serious threats, which means that pruning in late winter is considered safe.